iam-shanmichael/sm-dac-flutter-boilerplates/dac_placeholder/README.md

 - Version: 1.0.0
 - Supported platforms: Android, iOS, & Web

-A customize Placeholder widget for PDAX.
+A customize Placeholder widget for SM-DAC.

 ## Features

-- Can be used for the default Placeholder behavior for PDAX products.
+- Can be used for the default Placeholder behavior for DAC products.

 ## Installation via Github repo